yeonjaepark/pug-workshop/README.md

   body
 ```

-Now, you can add in Hello World to your body!
+Now, let's add in "Hello World!" to your body!

-:rocket:
+:warning: Remember: indents are crucial for nesting in pug.

+:rocket: Add the text under body.
 ```
 h1 Hello world!
 ```

 ## Serving your project on a browser
-With the new pug file, we can now render it into an HTML file and host it locally to see our work so far.
+With our new pug file, we can now compile it into an HTML file and host it locally to see our work so far.
 It is very simple to render our pug file into an HTML file.

-:computer:
+:computer: Run the following command.
 ```
 pug -P -w index.pug
 ```
 The -P tag will format the HTML file to include whitespaces while the -w tag allows for automatic re-rendering every time you update your index.pug file.
-Take a look at your new html file, which should be called index.html.
+Take a look at your new html file, which should be called index.html. :thumbsup:

-:computer:
-Then, to host it locally, paste the line that we have been using.
+:computer: Now, let's host it locally by running the following familiar command.
 ```
 python -m SimpleHTTPServer 9000
 ```